pieaerts/pieaerts/_masterclasses/nyc.md

 ### Price?

-The price of the masterclass is $ 275,- per person .
+The price of the masterclass is $ 199,- per person&nbsp; (last-minute price off from $ 275,- per person).
 As soon as your subscription is approved, you will be send a payment link.
 Your seat is secured after paying the full amount.&nbsp;

 ### Cancellation policy